Keshav-CUJ/Qdrant-convole/readme.md

 ## 🚀 Try my CLI Application

 ### [`Go To  https://mas.sudoer.xyz `](https://mas.sudoer.xyz)
-### Just give your email, you will recieve and OTP, put it there.
+* Just give your email, you will recieve and OTP, put it there.
-### User: agent_guest
+* User: agent_guest
-### password: 1234
+* password: 1234
-### And you are in my application, here you can keep user name differnet than agent_guest.
+* And you are in my application, here you can keep user name differnet than agent_guest.

-You are getting an ssh shell with low priveleges.
+* You are getting a ssh shell with low priveleges.

 ### CLI Commands